HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This is an image of the attachments installed.)

 I then attached it to the record player, synced the record spinning to the music and tested it out.
-The motor is  abit loud but I will adjust the speed so it is slower and thus quieter.
+The motor is a bit loud but I will adjust the speed so it is slower and thus quieter.
 A video of this can be found at:
 *https://vimeo.com/411233157*